zoronolonger/cwizxir/HOW-TO-USE.md

 - Menu **[8]** — "Restore ALL of the above to Windows defaults," covering the full Responsiveness & GPU menu.
 - Menu **[9]**, option **[3]** — "Restore previously disabled services," restoring each service to its recorded original startup type (not a guess).
 - Menu **[10]** — "Restore ALL GPU Extras tweaks to Windows defaults."
+- Menu **[16]** — "Restore ALL Process Scheduler tweaks to Windows defaults" (resets Processor Scheduling mode, MMCSS System Responsiveness, and MMCSS Network Throttling; the "Games" task and MMCSS service repairs aren't included here since both only ever restore Windows' own shipped values — there's nothing else to revert past that).
+- Menu **[17]** — "Restore ALL Memory Optimization tweaks to Windows defaults" (re-enables Memory Compression and repairs the page file back to System Managed).
+- Menu **[18]** — "Restore ALL Storage Optimization tweaks to Windows defaults" (restores TRIM if disabled, re-enables NTFS Last-Access Timestamps, repairs the Scheduled Drive Optimization task, and re-enables Storage Sense).
+- Menu **[19]** — "Restore ALL Privacy/Telemetry tweaks to Windows defaults" (clears every registry value this menu can set, returning each item to its default, unmanaged state).

 These per-menu restores are the fastest way to cleanly revert a whole category.
 For a broader or more surgical rollback, use **Undo Last Session** or **Backup & Restore** instead (§6–§7).